Tired of Taking Medication

 LIFE CHANGING RESULTS

-We offer comprehensive health care that truly focuses on the on person, at all stages throughout the surgical process.
+→ Dr.Moore offers comprehensive health care that truly focuses on the patient, at all stages throughout the surgical and weight loss journey.

 Frequently Asked Questions

 Most patients go home the day after surgery once they can drink enough to stay well hydrated.
 Because of the small incisions, the pain usually is well controlled with oral pain medications at home.
 Almost all the patients are expected to walk a few hours after gastric sleeve surgery and can start their clear liquid diet the morning after their surgery.

 As you lose weight, you may be able to reduce or eliminate the need fro many of the medications you take for high blood pressure, heart disease, arthritis, cholesterol, and diabetes.
 Do not stop taking your medication without consulting your primary care physician.